-This potato pancake recipe I am about to share today, will be a great addition to your breakfast or appetizer recipe collections.
+This potato pancake recipe, will be a great addition to your breakfast or appetizer recipe collections.

 In order to make this simple pancake, you’ll only need: potato, onion, egg, salt, pepper and ketchup.
 Since they are so common, I bet you already have them in the kitchen.
 Cheers to no need for a grocery run!

 Are you ready to get started?
 I know I can’ t wait to show you how I made it.

 First, I cooked the potato (cut into slices) and onions (shredded) separately (check out the recipe at the end for more details).
 Next, I emptied the non-stick pan, laid down the potato slices on the bottom and sprinkled the cooked onions evenly on top.